YosefLab/Compass/docs_source/source/tutorial.rst

 Example input
 ^^^^^^^^^^^^^

-You can find an example input in tab-delimited format (tsv) and market matrix format (mtx) on this github repo under `compass/Resources/Test-Data <https://github.com/YosefLab/Compass/tree/master/compass/Resources/Test-Data>`__.
+You can find example inputs in tab-delimited format (tsv) and market matrix format (mtx) on this github repo under `compass/Resources/Test-Data <https://github.com/YosefLab/Compass/tree/master/compass/Resources/Test-Data>`__.

-The file will exist locally as well under the Compass install directory which will generally be stored in Python's ``site-packages`` folder (this might vary depending on your python setup).
-The site-packages directory will be listed by running this command:
+These files will exist locally as well under the Compass install directory which can be found by running:

 .. code:: bash

-   python -c 'import site; print(site.getsitepackages())'
+   compass --example-inputs

 Running Compass
 ---------------